Conceptual Views of Neural Networks: A Framework for Neuro-Symbolic Analysis: Abductive Learning of Neuro-Symbolic Ontologies

 Symbolic conceptual views enable the application of various logical methods to derive human-comprehensible (partial) explanations.
-We draw from this correspondence and construct a formal context $\mathbb{C}=(C,S_{M},I_{\mathbb{C}})$, where $S_{M}= \{S_{m_1},\dots,S_{m_l}\}$ is a set of human-interpretable features that are known about the classes $C$, i.e., \emph{background knowledge}.
+We construct a formal context $\mathbb{C}=(C,S_{M},I_{\mathbb{C}})$, where $S_{M}= \{S_{m_1},\dots,S_{m_l}\}$ is a set of human-interpretable features known about the classes $C$, i.e., \emph{background knowledge}.